 Aloe vera is a plant that has thick leaves with a gel-like substance inside of them.
 It’s found all over the world, and many people even grow their own.

 The best form of aloe vera to use on your hair is the raw gel of the plant.
-You can buy this gel in almost any pharmacy.
-It’s clear in color and slightly watery.
+You can buy this gel in almost any pharmacy or scoop it out of leaves cut fresh from a live plant if you have one.
+The gel is clear in color and slightly watery.

 Calms an itchy scalp